bruceravel/demeter/documentation/Artemis/feff/paths.rst

 #.
 The final column is a simple explanation of the shape of the
    scattering geometry.

-The rows in this table are selectable by mouse click.
-Left clicking on a row selects that row. :button:`Control`-clicking on another row adds it to the selection. :button:`Shift`-clicking adds to the selection all rows between the one clicked upon and the previously clicked upon row.
+The rows in this table are selectable by mouse click. :mark:`leftclick,..` Left clicking on a row selects that row. :button:`Control`-:mark:`leftclick,..` clicking on another row adds it to the selection. :button:`Shift`-:mark:`leftclick,..` clicking adds to the selection all rows between the one clicked upon and the previously clicked upon row.

 Much of the functionality of this page rests upon the set of selected paths.
 Most importantly, selecting paths is the first step to using